sofiacovarrubias/fritz-classification/README.md

 -Fixed SNID error when spectra contained NaNs
--Now pulls TNS name from source page instead of alerts, reducing errors
+-Now pulls TNS name from source page instead of alerts, reducing errors -Removed function that adds redshift, as it was previosuly broken

 ### 2024-03-14